 More recent economic analyses have focused on the valuation of ecosystem services provided by oyster reefs and the socioeconomic impacts from oyster reef restoration.
 Grabowski et al. (2012) developed a modeling framework to assess the economic value of oyster reef ecological services.
 They included water quality improvement, shoreline stabilization, carbon burial, habitat for fish and invertebrates, habitat diversification and oyster production as part of ecological services.
-They estimated an average annual value of services provided by oyster reefs between \$10,000 and \$99,000 per hectare, depending on location of the oyster reef and the suite of ecological services.
+They estimated an average annual value of services provided by oyster reefs between \$10,000 and \$99,000 per hectare, depending on the location of the oyster reef and the suite of ecological services.
 They concluded that oyster reefs provide value not only as a commercial fishery resource but also as a biogenic habitat.
 Their analysis suggests that the total potential return on oyster reef restoration investments justifies restoration and protection of oyster reefs.
-Preliminary results of an ecological trophic model to estimate changes in commercial fisheries harvest and regional economic impacts from the oyster reef restoration efforts in the Choptank River system suggests that restoration efforts will have positive economic effects in the two counties adjacent to the Choptank River (Knoche and Ihde, 2018).
-In addition, conservative estimates on the economic value of nitrogen sequestration in Harris Creek have been developed (Kellogg et. al., 2018).
+An ecological model developed to represent the restored oyster reef trophic environment in the Choptank River System projects that relatively large increases in blue crab abundance would result from long-term oyster reef restoration in this area.
+The model projects a 160% increase in blue crab harvest in a future Choptank River system with fully mature, restored and unharvested oyster reefs relative to a non-restored non-sanctuary area.
+Economic impact modeling projects that the increases in commercial fishing harvest, resulting from the increased food in the system with the protected reefs, could generate additional economic output in excess of \$20 million annually in Dorchester and Talbot counties - the two counties adjacent to the restored area (Knoche and Ihde, 2018).
+In addition, conservative estimates on the economic value of nutrient removal in Harris Creek have been developed (Kellogg et. al., 2018).
+An annual value of \$1,749,078 was associated with nitrogen denitrification and \$1,277,155 for phosphorus removal in the Harris Creek sanctuary.

 Socioeconomic management decisions to enhance the oyster industry, improve the Chesapeake Bay ecosystem and maintain Maryland's cultural heritage require a process that includes stakeholder input, economic data and scientific knowledge.
-The Oyster Futures research program successfully utilized the Consensus Solutions process, developed by Florida State University, to identify oyster management recommendations (Oyster Futures Stakeholder Workgroup, 2018).
+The Oyster Futures research program successfully utilized the Consensus Solutions process, developed by the Florida State University, to identify oyster management recommendations (Oyster Futures Stakeholder Workgroup, 2018).
 Key elements of the process included transparency, respect, mutual trust building, equitable representation and multiple iterative facilitated meetings.
-The advisory groups working with the Department (Tidal Fisheries Advisory Commission, Sport Fisheries Advisory Commission, Oyster Advisory Committee, Aquaculture Coordinating Council and County Oyster Committees) would benefit from using a similar process for developing management strategies for the Maryland oyster fishery.
+The advisory groups working with the department (Tidal Fisheries Advisory Commission, the Sport Fisheries Advisory Commission, Oyster Advisory Committee, Aquaculture Coordinating Council and County Oyster Committees) would benefit from using a similar process for developing management strategies for the Maryland oyster fishery.